-Physically assaulting a staff member/student/person associated with the District.
+• Physically assaulting a staff member/student/person associated with the District.

 Acting with intent to cause fear in another person of immediate bodily harm or death, or intentionally bullying, inflicting or attempting to inflict bodily harm upon another person.
 Physical assault of a staff member, student, or other person associated with the District, regardless of whether it causes injury, will not be tolerated.
 Any intentional, harmful or potentially harmful physical contact or bullying initiated by a student against a staff member will be considered assault.
 Any type of fight where one student, with little or no provocation, physically attacks another student will be considered assault.
+Assault may result in criminal charges.